 What to bring: Dress for the weather.
-I’m planning to do this regardless of the weather unless there is a travel advisory or extreme weather.
+I’m planning to do this regardless of the weather unless there are thunder storms.
 We will be doing some ground movements, so bring clothes that you feel comfortable touching the ground, or bring a blanket/tarp/cloth or something that you feel comfortable putting between you and the ground, or be prepared to say, “Ground movements are not scrumptious to me right now.”
 Obviously, wear clothes that you can move freely in.
-You can wear whatever shoes (or boots) are comfortable for you, but I personally love playing in the grass or on a playground in minimal shoes.
+You can wear whatever shoes are comfortable for you, but I personally love playing in the grass or on a playground barefoot or in minimal shoes.

 Bring water if you like.